 I am originally from a small town in Northern Michigan.
 I have moved a lot living in Montana, Jordan, and Turkey but I currently call Philadelphia, PA home.
 I live with my husband, Can, and our dog and cat, Ara and Kimora.

 I love to travel, camp, and spend time with friends.
 Some of my most favorite memories and experiences have come from traveling, and meeting new people.
-I often bring my experiences of travel to the classroom to encourage students to see as much of the world as they can and to incorporate their lived experiences in their education.
+I often bring my experiences of travel to the classroom and to my research.
+I encourage students to see as much of the world as they can and to incorporate their lived experiences in their education.